Elite Pete! Saint Peter's tops Purdue, makes 15 seed history

 UP NEXT

-The fourth-seeded Bruins or No. 8 seed Tar Heels will seek to end the Peacocks’ unforgettable March.
+The No. 8 seed Tar Heels beat fourth-seeded UCLA 73-66 and will seek to end the Peacocks’ unforgettable March.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/college-basketball and https://twitter.com/AP_Top25